vmware-archive/datadog-config-oss/README.md

 ```
 Anything else will be left as is.

-*Known issues:*
+## Generating fake data to test metrics

+Use `rake <env>:emit[some.metric.name]` and follow the command line prompts.
+Be careful, as this data may trigger false alarms, so be mindful of what you
+are doing.

+## Known issues
 - Pulling from non-prod results in thresholds file being incorrect.
 Be careful here, because this is almost by design.
 If thresholds vary across envionments, a design decision was made to use production as default values, and allow other environments to override as necessary.
 This is problematic when it's equal across environments.
 WIP to be smarter about how to handle.
 Right now, it will just produce broken threshold files if pulling from non-prod.
 - If there are no thresholds defined, it will break again.
 Just remove the thresholds file.

-## Generating fake data to test metrics

-Use `rake <env>:emit[some.metric.name]` and follow the command line prompts.
-Be careful, as this data may trigger false alarms, so be mindful of what you
-are doing.